arthurdeschamps/kapua-iot-gateway-simulation/README.md

 Run project

 ### More
-In order to be able to see the model's parameters (products, employees, vehicles, etc), you can install redis-commander:
+In order to be able to see the model's parameters (storage, employees, vehicles, etc), you can install redis-commander:

     // install via npm